tony-albanese/ci-project-2/README.md

 As a user I want to:
 + Play the game on a large screen, tablet, or mobile screen.
++ See all of the game elements should fit on one screen.
+No scrolling should be required to play the game.
 + Have some control the difficulty of the game
 + Use skill to increase my chances of winning the game
 + Have an intutitive and clear layout